crustio/storage-contract-node/README.md

 Arguments:
 1. status: optional, should be 'new' or 'ordered'
-1. chainType: optional, should be 'eth' or ' elrond'
+1. chainType: optional, such as 'eth', ' elrond'

 curl example:
 ```